Kong/docs.konghq.com/app/_hub/kong-inc/ai-sanitizer/overview/_index.md

 Additionally, it offers an optional restoration feature, allowing the original data to be reinstated in responses when needed.

 {:.note}
-> This plugin extends the functionality of the [AI Proxy plugin](/hub/kong-inc/ai-proxy/), and requires AI Proxy to be configured first.
+> This plugin extends the functionality of the [AI Proxy plugin](/hub/kong-inc/ai-proxy/) or the [AI Proxy Advanced](/hub/kong-inc/ai-proxy-advanced/) plugin, and requires an AI proxy to be configured first.
 Check out the [AI Gateway quickstart](/gateway/latest/get-started/ai-gateway/) to get an AI proxy up and running within minutes!

 ## How it works

 1. When a request reaches {{site.base_gateway}}, the plugin intercepts the request body and forwards it to the external PII service.
 2. The PII service analyzes the content, identifies sensitive information, and applies the selected sanitization method (fixed placeholders or category-based synthetic replacements).
 3. The sanitized request body is then forwarded to the upstream service through the AI Proxy or AI Proxy Advanced plugin.
 4. If the restoration feature is enabled, the plugin can restore the original data in responses before returning them to the client, ensuring a seamless user experience.

-{:.note}
-> **Note**: This plugin requires the AI Proxy plugin or the AI Proxy Advanced plugin to function properly.
-Make sure one of the proxy plugins is enabled and configured correctly for this plugin to work as expected.